Daniel-Kofi Kyereh explains why he joined Freiburg

 Black Stars player, Daniel-Kofi Kyereh has explained why he chose to join Freiburg in the ongoing transfer window.

-The midfielder picked Freiburg over Werder Bremen and other interested German clubs in the transfer window.
+The midfielder joined Freiburg over Werder Bremen and other interested clubs in the transfer window.

 Kofi Kyereh had a good campaign in the Bundesliga 2 with St Pauli scoring 12 goals and providing 10 assists last season.